Sunni-yoon/Language_Modeling/README.md

 --------------------------------------------------------------------------------------

-## Generating at least 100 length of 5 different samples from different seed characters
+## Try different temperatures and discussing the differences in results

 **Temperatures : 0.1 / 0.5 / 1.0 / 2.0 / 5.0** <br/>
 **word : happy** <br/>